dianafreeman/dianasteakleyfreeman.com/src/routes/blog/technology-and-humanity/2019-04-03-eliza-therapeutic-ai.md

 date: "2019-04-03"
 title: "What ELIZA can teach us about therapeutic AI."
 image: /images/therapy-with-a-chatbot.jpeg
+category: Technology & Humanity
 tags:
-  - Technology & Human Behavior
-  - History of Technology
+  - history
+  - digital mental health
 ---

 Chatting Robots — “chatbots” — have made their way into every industry, and now, they are making waves in healthcare.
 The concept of a virtual doctor seems novel — versions of the idea have [disappointed](https://www.fastcompany.com/90318752/doctors-are-using-hospital-robots-to-tell-patients-theyre-dying-sparking-an-outcry) patients and clinicians alike.